Dormant Bank Account & What It Means for Your Business

 Each state establishes its own rules for its dormancy period.
 Generally, the period begins with the last owner-generated transaction on the account, such as a deposit, withdrawal, and check issue date.

-There’s no time limit for how long you have to recover unclaimed funds from the state.
+There is no time limit for how long you have to recover unclaimed funds from the state.

-How To Avoid Dormant Business Bank Accounts
+How To Avoid A Dormant Business Bank Account

 - Plan for what happens to accounts if the company dissolves: One of the most common ways business bank accounts become dormant is when companies become dormant.
 When drawing up a business plan and organization documents, detail what happens to bank accounts in the event of business failure.

-- Schedule regular transactions in accounts with infrequent usage: If you need to keep an account open (because it earns you interest), schedule regular transfers into or out of the account.
+- Schedule regular transactions in accounts with infrequent usage: If you need to keep an account open (because it earns interest), schedule regular transfers into or out of the account.
 This allows you to keep the account open without worrying about it becoming dormant.

 Frequently Asked Questions (FAQs)

-A business bank account generally is considered dormant when the account has no owner-initiated transactions for more than 24 months.
+A business bank account is generally considered dormant when the account has no owner-initiated transactions for more than 24 months.
 These could include deposits, withdrawals, and transfers.

 Banks must turn over money in dormant business bank accounts to the state once a set escheatment period elapses.
 That period ranges from three to five years and varies from state to state.
 Funds turned over to the state can be reclaimed by the rightful owner at any time with no time limit.

-The dormancy period can start in as little as 12 months, but typically begins at 24 months.
+The dormancy period can start in as little as 12 months but typically begins at 24 months.
 Generally, an account becomes inactive at 12 months and dormant after 24 months of no owner-initiated transactions.
 Once the escheatment period elapses, which runs from three to five years from the last owner-initiated transaction, the funds are surrendered to the state.

 Bottom Line

-While a dormant business bank account won’t likely devastate a healthy business, it does become a hassle if you must reclaim abandoned funds from the state.
-If your only business bank account becomes dormant, there’s a good chance your business is struggling.
+While a dormant business bank account won’t likely devastate a healthy business, it becomes a hassle if you must reclaim abandoned funds from the state.
+If your only business bank account becomes dormant, there’s a chance your business is struggling.
 Make sure your financial expert monitors where you have business bank accounts open.
 They should also ensure regular transactions for all your accounts to avoid them becoming dormant.